travisdowns/travisdowns.github.io/_posts/2020-07-06-concurrency-costs.md

 Interestingly, although this benchmark uses 100% CPU on every core, the performance of the benchmark in the oversubscribed case almost doesn't depend on your CPU speed!
 Performance is approximately the same if I throttle my CPU to 1 GHz, or enable turbo up to 3.5 GHz.
 All of other implementations scale almost proportionally with CPU frequency.
 The benchmark does scale strongly with adjustment to `sched_latency_ns` (and `sched_min_granularity_ns` if the former is set low enough): lower scheduling latency values gives proportionally better performance as the time slices shrink, helping to confirm our theory of how this works.

 This behavior also explains the large amount of variance once the available cores are oversubscribed: by definition, not all threads will be running at once, so the test becomes very sensitive to exactly where the not-running threads took their context switch.
-At the beginning of the test, only 4 of 6 threads will be running, and the two will switched out, still waiting on the the [barrier](https://github.com/travisdowns/concurrency-hierarchy-bench/blob/master/cyclic-barrier.hpp) that synchronizes the test start.
-Since the two switched out thread haven't tried to get the lock yet, the four running threads will be able to quickly share the lock between themselves, since the six-thread convoy hasn't been set up.
+At the beginning of the test, only 4 of 6 threads will be running, and the two will be switched out, still waiting on the the [barrier](https://github.com/travisdowns/concurrency-hierarchy-bench/blob/master/cyclic-barrier.hpp) that synchronizes the test start.
+Since the two switched out threads haven't tried to get the lock yet, the four running threads will be able to quickly share the lock between themselves, since the six-thread convoy hasn't been set up.

 This runs up the "iteration count" (work done) during an initial period which varies randomly, until the first context switch lets the fifth thread join the competition and then the convoy gets set up[^csdepend].
 That's when the catastrophe starts.
 This makes the results very noisy: for example, if you set a too-short time period for a trial, the _entire test_ is composed of this initial phase and the results are artificially "good".